abi-aryan/autonomous-agents/README.md

 ## Youtube Videos:
 1. Google DeepMinds' Co-Founder Shane Legg on [The Role of Multi-Agent Learning in Artificial Intelligence Research at DeepMind ](https://www.youtube.com/watch?v=CvL-KV3IBcM)
 2.

+## Conferences:
+1. International Conference on Autonomous Agents
+Drafts: There's two things.
+One is an American conference which started out as a small roll out.
+I think it was in multiagent systems.
+Also that one, has an European equivalent as well.